you are being redirected

 czech republic

-Besides careful tax structuring, the wording of the vesting agreement must be as specific as possible.
+Besides careful tax structuring (see also section 3.1), the wording of the vesting agreement must be as specific as possible.
 Written form is highly recommended.
 If funds from joint matrimonial property are used in the participation programme, the consent of the spouses is required.

 poland

 The tax implications of a vesting agreement should be carefully analysed.
-Vesting arrangements are usually included in the investment and shareholder agreement, but in the case of employees it is recommended to have bilateral contracts.
+Vesting arrangements are usually included in the employee participation agreement (e.g. share option agreement or phantom share agreement) concluded between the company and the founder or employee directly.

 romania

-Stock Options are non-transferable and do not grant rights attaching to the shares before vesting/exercise (e.g. voting or dividend rights).
+Stock options are non-transferable and do not grant rights attaching to the shares before vesting/exercise (e.g. voting or dividend rights).
 The persons entitled to be granted stock options must usually satisfy certain eligibility criteria (e.g. seniority, performance indicators, continuous service with the company for a specific period, no disciplinary action).
-Clawback provisions are customary for such stock options plans.
+Clawback provisions are customary for such stock option plans.

-Restricted stock participants are granted shares at a discounted price from the current market price but are restricted from selling the stock for a certain period or face limitations on the volume of shares that can be sold within a certain timeframe.
+Restricted stock participants are granted shares at a discounted price from the current market price but are restricted from selling the stock for a certain period or to certain persons or face limitations on the volume of shares that can be sold within a certain timeframe or need to offer the shares first to the existing shareholders.

 A 12-month cliff period is required for the stock option, subject to the tax benefits provided under Romanian law (i.e. treatment as a non-taxable benefit upon the offer and the vesting of the options).